 - The company publishes prospectus to raise funds from the general public.
 Conversely, when the funds are to be raised from known sources, the statement in lieu of prospectus is used.

-- Prospectus contains all the relevant details, prescribed by the Indian Companies Act, 2013.
+- A prospectus contains all the relevant details, prescribed by the Indian Companies Act, 2013.
 On the contrary, Statement in lieu of Prospectus contains similar details as given in a prospectus, but in short.

 - Minimum Subscription required to be stated in a prospectus but not in a statement in lieu of prospectus because the document is not concerned with an offer to issue securities at a stated price to subscribe.